London Area Guide

 The parks of central London are now great spaces for leisure activities from boating, swimming to cycling and horse riding.
 They are also home to open air plays, music and rock concerts.
 Or if you prefer, you can simply escape the London buzz for a quiet stroll or a picnic.

 London is an area of neighbourhoods, each with a slightly different feel.
-Notting Hill has a village feel while just down the road in Knightsbridge and Belgravia, things take on a far more grand scale.
-A great way to get around and see the sights is on Boris bike (named after the eccentric Mayor who introduced them to London).
+Notting Hill has a village feel while just down the road in South Kensington, Knightsbridge and Belgravia, things take on a far more grand scale.
+A great way to get around and see the sights is on a Boris bike (named after the eccentric Mayor who introduced them to London).
 If the traffic worries you, Sunday is great day to take a tour, taking in maybe Buckingham Palace, The City, Tower of London and Tower Bridge.
 Or cycle through the parks for some fresh air among the trees.

 If you prefer to escape with a pint in hand, London is home to some of the oldest pubs in the UK, still serving beer after several hundred years.
 While the British were not known for their culinary expertise until as recently as 30 years ago, London has now become a foodie mecca.
 Pick a different nationality every night, eat the freshest sushi imaginable, get the best Chinese food this side of Hong Kong or blow your salary at a three Michelin star restaurant.
 London is an exciting place for food lovers with tried and tested restaurants vying for attention with a multitude of small pop ups offering the tastiest treats imaginable.